csc-training/hip-programming/docs/03-streams.md

   - threads in block
 :::

+# Motivation

+- So far we have learned a "serial" way of programming for GPUs
+- Questions we want to answer:
+  - What operations are dependent?
+  - What operations could overlap?
+  - How can we overlap and synchronize concurrent computation?

 # What is a stream?

-* A sequence of operations that execute in order on the GPU
+* A sequence (queue) of operations that execute in order on the GPU
 * Operations in different streams may run concurrently

 <small>